clockworklabs/SpacetimeDB/docs/docs/unity/part-4.md

-# Part 2 - Resources and Scheduling
+# Unity Tutorial - Advanced - Part 4 - Resources and Scheduling

+Need help with the tutorial?
+[Join our Discord server](https://discord.gg/spacetimedb)!

+This progressive tutorial is continued from the [Part 3](/docs/unity/part-3.md) Tutorial.

 **Oct 14th, 2023: This tutorial has not yet been updated for the recent 0.7.0 release, it will be updated asap!**